GLASTON CENTRE

 Swansea Tidal Barrage

-A proposed tidal lagoon power plant that was to be
+A proposed tidal lagoon power plant that was to be constructed in Swansea Bay off the south coast of Wales.

 The plan in its current form has been rejected by the UK Government.